MicrosoftDocs/memdocs/windows-365/business/known-issues.md

 Users can manually set their internet search engine's location.
 For example, on Bing.com users can visit the **Settings** menu (in the top-right corner of the site) to manually set the Language, Country/Region, and Location.

-## Microsoft Narrator screen reader not turned on when signed into Cloud PCs from windows365.microsoft.com
+## Microsoft Narrator screen reader not turned on

 When users sign into their Cloud PCs from windows365.microsoft.com, the Microsoft Narrator screen reader is not turned on.